swent-group10/mvp-prd/template/7-functional_requirements.md

 Allowing users to scan barcodes of final products provides a quick and efficient way to get detailed nutritional information, saving time and effort.

 **Proposed Solution**
-- Use our barcode scanning API to read product barcodes.
+- Use a barcode scanning API to read product barcodes and get product ID.
+- Use a food database API (OpenFoodFacts) to retrieve product's nutritional information.
 - Use the BarcodeViewModel to handle barcode scans and display nutritional information.

 #### Recipe Recommendations